 Recent Refereed Articles

-2016, "Boosting safety behaviour: Descriptive norms encourage child booster seat usage amongst low involvement parents", Accident Analysis and Prevention, July 92: 184 - 188.
+2016, "Boosting safety behaviour: Descriptive norms encourage child booster seat usage amongst low involvement parents", Accident Analysis and Prevention 92: 184 - 188.

 Link(s) to publication: